“When employees are happy, they are your very best ambassadors.”James Sinegal, co-founder and former CEO of Costco Wholesale

-This value, as the two previous ones, does say something about the work environment at Costco.
+This value, as the two previous ones, hace say something about the work environment at Costco.
 It affirms that Costco values its business partners and that they play a critical role in their respective success.
 Such value drives business practices and activities at Costco, making it an important value to Costco’s business operations.

 It empowers employees to see suppliers as partners rather than as simply suppliers.
 It also provides peace of mind to suppliers, as it informs them that Costco takes their business very seriously by partnering with them and that each other’s success is strongly correlated.

 Reward our shareholders